 During fiscal year 2005, individuals purchased 954,000 shares of the Company's redeemable common stock at \$3.77 per share pursuant to awards of stock purchase rights granted by the Company's board of directors.
-At the time of the stock sales, the Company had preliminary plans to become a public company.
+At the time of the stock sales, the Company was considering becoming a public company in addition to other forms of financing that would not have resulted in the Company becoming publicly traded.
+During the Company's year-end close process in February 2006, the Company determined it was possible the Company could be within one year of an IPO.
 Accordingly, the fiscal year 2005 sales of common stock were considered to be in contemplation of the Company's proposed IPO and the difference between the aggregate estimated fair value of the shares and the aggregate formula-based price was recorded as an expense in fiscal year 2005.
-The expense totaled \$2.0 million and is included as stock based compensation within general and administrative expenses.
+The expense totaled \$2.7 million (as restated, see note 2) and is included as stock based compensation within general and administrative expenses.